SWIFTSIM/swiftsimio/docs/source/visualisation/projection.rst

 represents the smoothed version of the data.

-This API is available through :meth:`swiftsimio.visualisation.projection.scatter` and :meth:`swiftsimio.visualisation.projection.scatter_parallel` for the parallel version.
+This API is available through :obj:`swiftsimio.visualisation.projection_backends.backends["scatter"]` and :obj:`swiftsimio.visualisation.projection_backends.backends_parallel["scatter"]` for the parallel version.
 The parallel version uses significantly more memory as it allocates a thread-local image array for each thread, summing them in the end.
 Here we will only describe the ``scatter`` variant, but they behave in the exact same way.

 By default this uses the "fast" backend.
-To use the others, you can select them manually from the module, or by using the ``backends`` and ``backends_parallel`` dictionaries in :mod:`swiftsimio.visualisation.projection`.
+To use the others, you can select them manually from the module, or by using the ``backends`` and ``backends_parallel`` dictionaries in :mod:`swiftsimio.visualisation.projection_backends`.

 To use this function, you will need: